zampat/icinga2-monitoring-templates/README.md

 2) Perform import im templates and fields

-Advice: Import is performed using Icingacli and sql queries.
+Info: Import is performed using Icingacli and sql queries.
 Make sure to have Mariadb up and running and module "director" enabled.
 ```
-./run_import.sh
+./run_import.sh <action>
+./run_import.sh full           import of all icinga2 objects
+./run_import.sh full_legacy    import of all legacy icinga2 objects
+./run_import.sh fields         icinga2 director fields only
 ```

 3) Consult import logs